mastodon/documentation/content/en/development/overview.md

 ### Ruby

-- haml
+- `haml`, a templating language
-- devise
+- `devise`, for authentication
-- doorkeeper
+- `doorkeeper`, for acting as an OAuth 2 provider
-- paperclip
+- `paperclip`, for file uploads and attachments
-- sidekiq
+- `sidekiq`, for background processing

 ### JavaScript

-- immutable
+- `immutable`, for immutable data structures
-- react
+- `react`, for rendering the dynamic web application
-- react-redux
+- `react-redux`, for managing React state
-- react-router-dom
+- `react-router-dom`, for navigation within React
-- react-intl
+- `react-intl`, for localizations within React

 ## Code structure